AUDITION PROTOCOL

 5. When the cast list is posted, do your best to be aware of others around you.
 Some will be happy, some will be disappointed.
 If you are happy with your news, what can you do to support others around who are not?
 If you are disappointed with your role or not getting cast, we suggest making plans with friends to distract yourself, start looking for your next project and turn to your family/friends for support and comfort.

-6. After two weeks, all students are encouraged to ask us for feedback at an appropriate time (lunch is usually best).
+6. After two weeks, all students are encouraged to ask us for feedback during the designated feedback days and times.
 A great way to start this conversation is "What can I improve on?"
 We will take you through your scores, any written feedback and general ideas we have for improving your singing, acting, dancing, collaboration, work ethic etc.

 7. Once you have received feedback, keep working, taking class and showing up!